Curtain Fig Tree

-Curtain Fig Tree is a heritage-listed tree at Curtain Fig Tree Road, Yungaburra, Tablelands Region, Queensland, Australia.
+Curtain Fig Tree is a heritage-listed tree at Curtain Fig Tree Road, East Barron near Yungaburra, Tablelands Region, Queensland, Australia.
 It is one of the largest trees in Tropical North Queensland, Australia, and one of the best known attractions on the Atherton Tableland.
 It was added to the Queensland Heritage Register on 3 December 2009.

 Growth of a strangler fig

 The Curtain Fig Tree is of the strangler fig species Ficus virens.
 Normally these figs germinate on top of another tree and try to grow roots into the ground.
 Once this important step is accomplished, the fig will grow vigorously, finally kill the hosting tree and then grow on independently.
-In this case, the hosting tree tilted towards a neighboring tree, and the fig also grew around that one.
+In this case, the hosting tree tilted towards a neighbouring tree, and the fig also grew around that one.
 Its curtain of aerial roots drops 15 m (49 ft) to the ground.

 Although these figs kill their hosts, they are an epiphyte which basically feeds from the ground, unlike a parasitic plant which feeds from the sap of the host plant/tree.